cowprotocol/token-lz/README.md

 ### 1. Configure Token Address

-In `hardhat.config.ts`, set the token address for the OFTAdapter on the origin chain:
+In `hardhat.config.ts`, set the token address for the OFTAdapter on the origin chain. `<INNER_TOKEN_ADDRESS>` should be replaced with the native address of your token on its main network (which, in the case of CoW, is [`0xDEf1CA1fb7FBcDC777520aa7f396b4E015F497aB`](https://docs.cow.fi/governance/token) on mainnet):

 ```typescript
 oftAdapter: {